nais/doc/docs/guides/basics.md

 - Deploying your application to NAIS

 ### Prerequisites

+Before you get started, you need to make sure you have the following:

 - [x] You have a GitHub account
 - [x] You have a GCP account